4alpha/training/assignments.md

 MySql
 ----------------------------------
 Basic Queries
- 1. Find employee id/no and count of employees having last name "Aingworth".
+ 1. Find employee id/no of employees having last name "Aingworth".
+ 2. Find count of employees having first name "Alian".
- 2. Which employee has maximum salary among all employees?
+ 3. Which employee has maximum salary among all employees?